bilalrajput09/Outdoor_Adventure_Bookings_Backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Gregorie Vella](https://www.behance.net/gregoirevella) for providing [this design guidline](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) in behance.
 We would like to thank Microverse for guiding us on the development of this project.
 We also like to acknowledge our code reviewers who guided us on creating this project as a two app with separate repos.
 (Backend and Frontend)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>